Henry Litton

-Henry Denis Litton CBE, GBM (Chinese transliteration: 烈顯倫; born 7 August 1934) is a retired judge in Hong Kong.
+Henry Denis Litton GBM, CBE, SC (Chinese: 烈顯倫; born 7 August 1934) is a retired judge in Hong Kong.

 Early life and education

 Born into a Eurasian family in Hong Kong, Henry Litton excelled in school during his early years first at the Diocesan Boys' School in Hong Kong and then in England which he was educated at King's College, Taunton and Merton College, Oxford, where he graduated with honours in jurisprudence.

 His father, John Letablere Litton (1903–1941), served as a gunner in the Hong Kong Volunteer Defence Corps.
 He was killed in action on 18 December 1941 defending Hong Kong from Japanese attack, and was buried in Stanley Military Cemetery.
 His mother Enid Tak-ching Lo-Litton was a tennis player and won thirteen Hong Kong National Championships over a 24-year span.
-John's maternal uncle was the lawyer Sir Lo Man-kam,x part of a prominent Eurasian family.
+John's maternal uncle was the lawyer Sir Lo Man-kam, part of a prominent Eurasian family.

 Litton is linked to the Anglo-Irish / Huguenot Littons' clan from Dublin, whom came via Yorkshire and also to politician Edward Litton.